-You might be surprised to know that “stress” actually refers to your body’s way of responding to any kind of demand or threat.
+Would it surprise you to know that know that “stress” actually refers to your body’s way of responding to any kind of demand or threat?

 If they are used to being “stressed” most of the time, they may become unable to identify when their bodies have kicked their responses into high gear.
 In fact, it is not uncommon for people who suffer from GI symptoms such as IBS to say “I don’t feel stressed”, even though their body’s symptoms are obvious.